Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/extend/icons.md

 You need to make some changes into `Preferences` to name your font with a name dedicated to your project.

 1. Click on `Preferences` on the top menu bar.
 2. The default font name is `icomoon`.
-Rename it for you project (e.g. "myproject-icons") and customize the class prefix by adding your project name to create a unique CSS selector.
+Rename it for you project (e.g. `myproject-icons`) and customize the class prefix by adding your project name to create a unique CSS selector.
 3. You can also change the version, get SCSS variables, etc.
 4. Don't forget to **uncheck IE8 support**!